O = require 'omicron'

 if via & VIA_PROTO and protostate = @protostate

-return protostate.initialSubstate VIA_PROTO
+return protostate.initialSubstate VIA_PROTOgetProtostate

-state’s protostate, the State
+Returns this state’s protostate, the State that both:

 - belongs to the nearest possible prototype of

-; and - is taxonomically analogous to
+@owner; and - is taxonomically analogous to

-, the inheriting epistate.
+this, the inheriting epistate.

 If the owner does not share an analogous state tree with its immediate

-prototype, or if that prototype’s tree does not contain a State
+prototype, or if that prototype’s tree does not contain a State analogous to

-, then the search is iterated up the owner’s prototype chain.
+this, then the search is iterated up the owner’s prototype chain.

 getProtostate: ->